 By the way, I still use RSS/Atom feeds to follow interesting websites and blogs.
 Not every site offers one, but when they do, it’s a convenient way to aggregate recent posts in a single place.
 For this, I use the free online service Feedly.

-If you also follow news feeds this way, you can subscribe to the Atom feed of my blog.
+If you also follow news feeds this way, you can subscribe to the

 I also use the social bookmarking service Pinboard.
 You can browse my public links about graphics under the tags rendering and graphics.
 Some of these links point to individual articles, while others lead to entire websites or blogs.